This package contains art, text, or software code produced using generative AI.

 RMU Movement Range Finder

-RMU Movement Range Finder is a tactical aid for the Rolemaster Unified (RMU) system to support movement for square and hex grids.
-It calculates and visualises how far a token can move based on their Base Movement Rate and the cost of the grid, taking into account walls.
-It also shows colour graduated grid cells based on movement paces (Walk, Run, Sprint, etc.) to help determine pace penalty if moving while acting.
+RMU Movement Range Finder is a tactical aid for the Rolemaster Unified (RMU) system that visualises movement for gridless, square, and hex maps.
+It calculates exactly how far a token can move based on their Base Movement Rate and the map's terrain, seamlessly routing around walls and obstacles.
+It also highlights the movement area using colour-graduated cells based on movement paces (Walk, Run, Sprint, etc.) to help determine pace penalties when moving while acting.

 How it works